 Smile Makeover with Veneers

 This downtown DC man had always wanted a bright, straight smile and decided it was time to make that transformation, just in time for a big event!
-Dr. Ross chose a natural shape and bright shade to give him the smile of his dreams in just two appointments!
+Dr. Olga Spivak chose a natural shape and bright shade to give him the smile of his dreams in just two appointments!

 How Does the Veneer Procedure Work?